jaspereap/machine-learning-pipeline/README.md

 - Younger passengers has low preference for `Cleanliness`

 **Correlation Analysis:**
-- Strong correlations were observed between features like `Cruise Distance`, `Online Check-in` and `Onboard Experience` and the target variable 'Ticket Type'.
+- Strong correlations were observed between features like `Cruise Distance`, `Online Check-in` and `Onboard Experience` and the target variable `Ticket Type`.

 **Feature Importance:**
 - `Age` was identified as the most influential feature for prediction, followed by `Onboard Experience` and 'Check-in Experience'.